kilobyte/ptok/README.md

   Trivially changeable by little-vs-big endian tails; can even use any
   permutation: malloced addresses differ near the end but have same last couple of slices.

+* Cost of memory allocation?
+I do a massive number of allocations and frees, all of the same size — easily poolable if we'd want to.